Online Joint Assortment-Inventory Optimization under MNL Choices: Introduction

 The main contributions of this paper are as follows.
 First, we propose an exploration-exploitation algorithm that addresses the aforementioned challenges.
-To the best of our knowledge, this is the first algorithm for the online joint assortment and inventory optimization problem under the MNL choice model with unknown attraction parameters.
-Specifically, the proposed algorithm offers two key contributions: a consistent estimator for the unknown attraction parameters and a novel exploration-exploitation algorithm that deliberately tunes products' unit profits to achieve sufficient exploration, even though their true values are known.
-In particular, the tuning of known parameters appears an unconventional exploratory strategy, which could be useful for other complex online decision-making problems.
-Second, we evaluate the performance of the decisions yielded by the proposed algorithm by comparing them with the optimal decisions obtained when the attraction parameters of all products are known \textit{a priori}.
+To our best knowledge, this is the first algorithm for the online joint assortment and inventory optimization problem under the MNL choice model with unknown attraction parameters.
+Specifically, the proposed algorithm offers two key contributions: a consistent and efficient estimator for the unknown attraction parameters and a novel exploration-exploitation algorithm that deliberately tunes products' unit profits to achieve sufficient exploration, even though their true values are known.
+Our proposed estimation method, which we will discuss in detail later, has advantages over maximum likelihood estimation in multiple dimensions.
+Moreover, our proposal to tune known parameters appears as an unconventional exploratory strategy, which could be useful for other complex online decision-making problems.\mnote{blue}{AEQ1\\R1Q1}{-20mm} Second, we evaluate the performance of the decisions yielded by the proposed algorithm by comparing them with the optimal decisions obtained when the attraction parameters of all products are known \textit{a priori}.
 In particular, we adopt the widely-used relative profit gap, also known as the \textit{regret}, as a performance metric.
 We show that our algorithm achieves nearly optimal regret rate by establishing and matching a non-asymptotic upper bound and a worst-case lower bound on the regret.
 Third, while the above results rely on an oracle that can exactly solve the static joint assortment and inventory optimization problem, we extend our algorithm by incorporating approximate optimization oracles.
-Then, we demonstrate that the resulting regret automatically adapts to the errors of the approximate oracle.
+Then, we demonstrate that the resulting regret bound automatically adapts to the errors of the approximate oracle. {Fourth, we study an extension where unused inventory is carried over to the next inventory cycle.
+We devise an algorithm that achieves the same regret convergence rate.
+Lastly, we also examine an extension where the demand arrival distribution is unknown and also needs to be learned. } \mnote{blue}{AEQ2\\AEQ3\\R2Q1\\R2Q2}{-20mm}